Abubakar101/TodoApp/Readme.md

 ### ToDo
 - Build Frontend in React
 - Get Amazon API to show related products
+- Backend: Separate section for Todo lists and Done.

 ### InProgress
 - Clickable 'To Do' and 'Done' on Index Todolists Directly